telerik/ajax-docs/knowledge-base/pdfviewer-add-thumbnail-page-navigation.md

 </head>
 ````

-- Declare an empty div that will serve as container for the Thumbnail navigation.
+- Declare an empty div that will serve as a container for the Thumbnail navigation.

 - Create the RadPdfViewer and set the PDF file that will be displayed